-VI.
+VII.
 CONCLUSIONS

-In this manuscript the design of self-timed, energyminimum circuits operating in the sub-V_T domain are presented.
+In this manuscript the design of self-timed, energyminimum circuits operating in the sub- $V_T$ domain are presented.
+Different use cases for a current sensing completion detection system are examined.
 An event detector for cardiac pacemaker applications is used as a reference design.
-A de-synchronization flow for implementing a sub-V_T current sensing completion detection system has been developed.
-The developed flow uses commercial EDA tools for implementation.
-A fullydecoupled latch controller has been developed for integrating the current sensing completion detection circuitry.
-The area overhead due to de-synchronization is 8.2% in the core, while area overhead due to the completion detection circuit is 5.4% in a commercial 65 nm digital CMOS process.
+A de-synchronization flow for implementing a sub- $V_T$ current sensing completion detection system is briefly introduced.
+A fully-decoupled latch controller has been developed for integrating with the current sensing completion detection circuitry.
+Different configurations for the latch controller together with the CSCD circuitry are presented.

+The area overhead due to de-synchronization is 8.2%

+detection circuit is 5.4% in a commercial 65 nm digital CMOS process.
 The improvement in throughput is 52.58% by operating asynchronously.
-Simulation results indicate that trading the throughput improvement reduces energy dissipation by 16.8 %.
-The energy overhead of the completion detection circuit is 2.3 % of the total energy dissipation of the reference circuit.
+Simulation results indicate that trading the throughput improvement reduces energy dissipation by 16.8%.
+The energy overhead of the completion detection circuit is 2.3% of the total energy dissipation of the reference circuit.
 The self-timed event detector has been fabricated and verified to operate down to 250 mV.